Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Quantum natural time

 For each $k$, we let $\CU^{\delta_k}$ be the collection of surfaces swallowed by $\qlegrowth^{\delta_k}$ ordered by the time at which they are swallowed.
-We note that for each $\epsilon > 0$, the collection $\CU_\epsilon^{\delta_k}$ which consists of those elements of $\CU^{\delta_k}$ with quantum boundary length at least $\epsilon$ is finite almost surely.
-Indeed, this follows because for $\lexcursion$ almost every $e$ we have that the number of jumps made by $e$ of size at least $\epsilon$ is finite.
-Since the law of each of the $\CU^{\delta_k}$ is the same for each $k$, by possibly passing to a further subsequence (and recoupling the laws using the Skorohod embedding theorem so that we have almost sure convergence) we have that each $|\CU_\epsilon^{\delta_k}|$ converges almost surely to a finite limit as $k \to \infty$.
+We note that for each $\epsilon > 0$, the collection $\CU_\epsilon^{\delta_k}$ which consists of those elements of $\CU^{\delta_k}$ with quantum boundary length at least $\epsilon$ is finite a.s.
+Indeed, this follows because for $\lexcursion$ a.e.\ $e$ we have that the number of jumps made by $e$ of size at least $\epsilon$ is finite.
+Since the law of each of the $\CU^{\delta_k}$ is the same for each $k$, by possibly passing to a further subsequence (and recoupling the laws using the Skorokhod representation theorem so that we have a.s.\ convergence) we have that each $|\CU_\epsilon^{\delta_k}|$ converges a.s.\ to a finite limit as $k \to \infty$.